Izzi Breigh is the author of the middle-grade novel Sleepwalkers: Round One (https://www.sleepwalkersonly.com/).

 — John Sharer

-Jim Halverson (jhalverson.com) is the author of the novel Trials and Trails: Adventures and Unexpected Discoveries of Life:
+Jim Halverson (jhalverson.com) is the author of the novels Trials and Trails: Adventures and Unexpected Discoveries of Life and others.

 Thank you, Erin.
 I can’t say enough about the work you did for my book, Trials and Trails.
 Much of whatever success the book achieves is due to your excellent work.
 Your mastery of the English language is brilliant, and your work was always completed in a timely manner.
 Even more importantly, you studied the story line.
 As a result, you found logic and sensitivity issues that needed attention.
 I am forever grateful for that.
 Not only that, but you presented required corrections in a way that didn’t bruise my ego.

 Patricia O’Hanlon is the author of Dust in the Wind (working title):

 Thanks to Erin polishing my diamond in the rough and making it shine, I have been asked to submit my manuscript to a top NY agency!
 She’s the best!!!